OpenMDAO/OpenMDAO-Framework/docs/user-guide/example.rst

         	self.driver.lower_bounds = [-50, 65]
 	        self.driver.upper_bounds = [10, 100]

-In self.driver.iprint, driver refers to the title that the CONMIN driver is given when it is created above.
+In self.driver.iprint, "driver" refers to the title that the CONMIN driver is given when it is created above.
 The iprint flag enables or disables the printing of diagnostics internal to CONMIN, while the maxiters parameter specifies the maximum number of iterations for the optimization loop.
 Both of these have a default value (maxiters is 40), so setting them here is not required.